dotnet/AspNetCore.Docs/aspnetcore/web-api/error-handling.md

 ## Validation failure error response

 For web API controllers, MVC responds with a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> response type when model validation fails.
 MVC uses the results of <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> to construct the error response for a validation failure.
-The following example uses the factory to change the default response type to <xref:Microsoft.AspNetCore.Mvc.SerializableError>:
+The following example uses the factory to change the default response type to <xref:Microsoft.AspNetCore.Mvc.SerializableError> in `Startup.ConfigureServices`:

 ::: moniker range=">= aspnetcore-3.0"